 Ellis Park “pro bono” – Less than fully legal entry to the rugby stadium for a test match; ahem . .

-Jeppe Street post office “pro bono” ‘long tickey” – Less than entirely legal as well, say no more; ahem . .
+The Jeppe Street post office and the Hillbrow “pro bono long tickey” – Less than entirely legal as well, say no more . . . ahem . .
 There were consequences!
-I got a phone call from the GPO: Are Your Name Swanepoel?
-I meekly coughed up for sundry long-distance international ‘trunk calls’ to Oklahoma!
+I got a phone call in the holidays in Harrismith from the GPO: Are Your Name Swanepoel?
+Did you phone a number in Oklahoma?
+I meekly coughed up for sundry long-distance international ‘trunk calls’!